Digital transformation

 An exhibition you can visit from home via a remote-controlled robot.
 An advent calendar with a digital mini performance behind each door.
 Festivals on an imaginary island or in a virtual hotel.
 These are just some of the many creative ways the cultural sector can share digital work with a large audience.

-An important added value of online offers and digital presence is international reach.
-This applies, for instance, to museums and presentation institutions.
-Interestingly, some smaller institutions see this reach as one of the main reasons not only to (continue to) organise hybrid cultural events where online and offline visitors can experience the programme together, but to even go completely online.
-An example is
+An important added value of the online offering and digital presence is the international reach.
+This applies, for example, to museums and presentation institutions.
+Interestingly, some smaller institutions see this reach as one of the main reasons not only to (continue to) organize hybrid cultural events where online and offline visitors can experience the program together, but even to go completely online.
+An example is The Hmm, platform for inclusive internet culture.
+Their freedom in hybrid experiments, including the event The Hmm @ 4rentals (organized simultaneously in four places in the Netherlands and online) led to admiration among larger cultural institutions, who see it as a breeding ground for their own digital portfolio.

-Besides a wider international reach, the possibility of virtual experiences also increases the accessibility of events and offers opportunities to reduce the ecological footprint of speakers and visitors.
-Esther van Rosmalen of Witte Rook in Breda observes that this can also play a role in artist residencies.
-Their artists realised that during the (initial) research phase, it is perfectly possible to work digitally, which increases the flexibility of time, space and context, as well as enabling greater reach among artists who are not based in the Netherlands or Europe.
+In addition to a broader international reach, the possibility of virtual experience also increases the accessibility of events, and offers opportunities to reduce the ecological footprint of speakers and visitors.
+Esther van Rosmalen of Witte Rook in Breda sees that this can also play a role in artist residencies.
+Their artists realized that you can work perfectly well digitally during the (initial) research phase, which opens up the principle of time, space and context, and a greater reach is possible among artists who are not based in the Netherlands or Europe.

-In the Literature sector, for example, the value of digital content offers is recognised: organisations such as The Writers' Centre (De Schrijverscentrale) have, since the Covid pandemic, discovered how enriching online could be.
-They offer numerous online initiatives to promote reading culture, such as Writer on Your Screen, launched in 2020.
-Literary festivals are also programming more online.
-In addition, there are some new players on the market that are looking at digital reading in a novel way: for example, the much-used Wattpad, a platform that attracts mainly readers between the ages of 12 and 26, on which conversations regarding (mainly) fiction are actively conducted via chat.
-Furthermore,
+For example in the domain Literature the value of digital offerings is recognized: organizations such as De Schrijverscentrale have discovered how much online can be an enrichment.
+They offer numerous online initiatives to promote reading culture.
+The in 2020 started Writer on your screen is now offered worldwide.
+Literary festivals are increasingly programming online.
+In addition, there are some new players on the market that view digital reading in a completely new way: for example, Wattpad, a platform that mainly attracts readers between the ages of 12 and 26, where conversations about (mainly) fiction are actively conducted via chat.
+Furthermore, booktok, a community on the popular platform TikTok in which young people exchange numerous book tips, has acquired a permanent place in the sector.

-Research into the wants and needs of various target groups of online cultural offers revealed, among other things, that audiences have different needs online than in physical form.
-In addition, there are some preconditions for online culture to be a valuable addition to physical culture.
-For instance, the digital offer must provide additional value and the platform must work well.
+Research into the wishes and needs of various target groups for online cultural offerings revealed, among other things, that the public has different needs online than with physical offerings.
+In addition, there are some organisational conditions for online culture to be a valuable addition to physical culture.
+For example, the digital offering must offer something extra and the platform must work well.

-Finally, digital content offers can play a role in increasing accessibility.
-For example, people with poor eyesight or hearing can still experience the content via special software.
-From June 2025, the European Accessibility Act (EEA) will come into force.
-This act obliges organisations to make certain products and services, such as ticket shops, accessible to people with disabilities.
-In line with this, DEN advises cultural institutions to test their entire website for accessibility (DEN 2024a).
+Finally, digital offerings can play a role in increasing accessibility.
+For example, people who have difficulty seeing or hearing can still experience the offer via special software.
+From June 2025 the European Accessibility Act (EEA) in effect.
+This law requires organizations to make certain products and services, such as ticket shops, accessible to people with disabilities.
+In line with this, DEN advises cultural institutions to make their entire website accessible accessibility to be tested (DEN 2024a).

-In the sector, there is already frequent work on accessibility.
-The Dutch Dance Days, for example, is developing a digital platform that, in addition to its annual physical festival, makes its programme available to the widest possible target group.
+Accessibility is already being addressed extensively in the sector.
+The Dutch Dance Days, for example, is developing one digital platform that, in addition to the annual physical festival, makes the offering available to the widest possible target group.

 Digital technologies

-Digital transformation is not only about making collections or performances available online, but also about creating other audience experiences, for instance through new technologies.
-Several institutions are already using digital technologies to reach wider audiences.
+Digital transformation is not only about making collections or performances available and consuming them online, but also about creating different audience experiences, for example through new technologies.

-How the new digital techniques are applicable varies by domain.
-In the performing arts, for example, the physical, live experience is very important.
-The energy of a room, the interaction with the artist, the music you hear and feel.
-Nevertheless, in the performing arts too, the digital experience increasingly complements and enriches the physical experience.
+The applicability of digital techniques varies per domain.
+In the performing arts, for example, the physical, live experience is of great importance.
+The energy of a hall, the interaction with the artist, the music you hear and feel.
+That does not alter the fact that in the performing arts too, the digital experience increasingly complements and enriches the physical experience.

-Finally, artificial intelligence (AI) is a growing theme in the culture sector.
-Although artificial intelligence has long been embedded in our lives - think recommendations for the next series, customised playlists or a virtual assistant on your phone - the introduction of generative AI such as ChatGTP and Midjourney made artificial intelligence accessible to a wide audience.
-However, how to profit from these and other online expressions remains a
+The theme of AI has found its way into our daily lives and AI is also much discussed in the cultural sector.
+Although artificial intelligence has long been embedded in our lives – think of recommendations for the next series, custom playlists or a virtual assistant on your phone – with the introduction of generative AI such as ChatGTP and Midjourney, artificial intelligence not only became accessible to a wide audience, but its application possibilities also became considerably broader.
+This rapid development of digital technologies raises many questions and uncertainties.

-In the cultural sector, the conversation about the opportunities and risks of AI is in full force.
-For example, authors are asking whether AI is a threat, or a useful tool (Auteursbond 2024) and the union supports the international campaign for human creativity (Auteursbond 2024).
-Sector-wide, the growing general applications of AI additionally raise the question of how AI-generated art relates to the artistic creativity of human creators (Arriagada 2023).
+In the cultural sector, the discussion about the opportunities and risks of AI is becoming increasingly extensive.
+For example, authors are asking themselves whether AI is a threat or a useful tool (Auteursbond 2024a) and the Auteursbond warns against the use of AI for English-language translations (2024b).
+Literary translators see AI as a useful tool, for example to quickly go through sources or collect synonyms, but call literary translation a human, creative process that you cannot or should not want a machine to do (Andel 2025).
+In addition, the growing general applications of AI raise the question of how AI-generated art relates to the artistic creativity of human creators across the sector (Arriagada 2023).

 Archiving